Durbatuluk1701/zulip_scraping/README.md

 - Check that the scraped file is valid JSON
 - Re-run the scraper if the file appears corrupted

+**Too many individual files**:

+- Use the compactor script to group files into manageable collections
+- Adjust the number of groups (N) based on your needs
+- Consider organizing by topic themes before compacting

 ## 📄 License